 Questions and comments were also solicited and compiled through an online form throughout the summer.
 Additional opportunities for public engagement and review for the duration of the project.
 To receive notifications and updates, please sign up for this Notify Me list.

 Two final Town Halls were held on December 4, 2019 at 1:00 pm and 6:00 pm in Village Center to present draft findings and recommendations (Powerpoint).
 Questions and comments pertaining to those draft findings were accepted through December 18, 2019.
-That report has been updated to the Final Draft linked at the top of this page, which will be presented by the project consultants at a special Committee of the Whole meeting on Thursday, January 30 at 6:30 pm.
-Future acceptance of the report is anticipated in February.
+That report was updated to a Final Draft, which was presented by the project consultants at a special Committee of the Whole meeting on Thursday, January 30 at 6:30 pm.
+Formal receipt of the final analysis was approved on February 17, 2020.